-In 2023 Ekspres Bank saw modest growth in Sweden and Norway measured in local currency, and a decline in the Danish loan balance.
-Ekspres Bank expects negative growth in all three countries due to the strategic plan including the partial stop for granting of new loans.
-Therefore neither the annual nor the expected growth is exceeding 10% and no additional capital need is included for the individual solvency requirement as per 31 December 2023.
+In line with expectations, Ekspres Banks saw declining loan balances in all three countries in 2024.
+The bank expects negative growth in all three countries as all granting has ceased by end of 2024 following the runoff decision.
+Therefore neither the annual nor the expected growth is exceeding 10% and no additional capital need is included for the individual solvency requirement as per 31 December 2024.
 The assessment is performed on actuals as well as forecasted data based on the budget figures approved by the Board of Directors of the bank.